Essential Functional Abilities for students enrolled in the Nursing or Medical Assisting Programs.

 To be eligible for services, students must have a disability defined by the Americans with Disabilities Act of 1990 (ADA) and Section 504 Rehabilitation Act of 1973, and request to be accommodated.
 Under the ADA and Section 504, a person has a disability if he/she has a physical or mental impairment that substantially limits one or more major life activities (e.g. walking, seeing, hearing, speaking, standing, breathing, learning, and working).

 Disability and Access Services provides academic accommodations to otherwise qualified individuals with disabilities, who without these accommodations would not be provided equal access, unless these would alter the fundamental requirements of the course or program.

-In order to fully evaluate requests for academic accommodations, the DSS Office in most cases, needs documentation of your disability.
+In order to fully evaluate requests for academic accommodations, the DAS Office in most cases, needs documentation of your disability.
 These guidelines will help you and your professional understand what is needed. incomplete documentation may delay the beginning of service or could cause conditional services to stop.